Robson Square

 Continue the morning’s exploration of social media’s role in public policy.
 Engage in an intimate Q&A session with Nadia, discussing your organization’s unique challenges and seeking solutions in a collaborative environment.

-Workshop #3: Sharing your Challenges with Carole James
+Workshop #3: Learning Together with Carole James and Dana Hayden

 Harness the collective expertise of the group to address and brainstorm solutions for your pressing policy challenges.
 Share, learn, and innovate together.